KYVENetwork/docs/docs/protocol_devs/general_concepts/bundle_proposals.md

 - `bundle_summary`: the summary of the bundle data.
 This is a string value which gets stored on-chain once the proposal is valid.
 This enables on-chain queries for actual data.

-## Data Content of bundle proposals
+## Data Content Of Bundle Proposals

 Since we have only touched the content structure of the bundle proposal but not the actual bundle data which gets stored on the storage provider the following example might help to clarify this.